Advertisement

 As you can see, the camera doesn’t have a built-in EVF, but there is a flip-out touchscreen display.
 You can use the touchscreen to adjust your AF points, but also to start/stop recording, access the menu, change your recording settings, and so on, thanks to a new user interface.
 This new user interface looks straightforward and easy to use, perfect for single shooters.

-There are 13 buttons all around the camera that allows you to get direct access to the most frequently used functions.
+There are 13 buttons all around the camera that allow you to get direct access to the most frequently used functions.
 If you’re not familiar with Canon Cinema Cameras, most of these buttons are user-customizable.

 The EOS C70 is also the first Canon Cinema Camera that features a built-in, non-removable handgrip.
 As a C200 shooter, I have to admit that mounting the handle every time is annoying, and I like that new multi-functional integrated grip.
-This design change makes the EOS C70 looks more like a DSLR/Mirrorless camera with impressive filmmaking capabilities.
+This design change makes the EOS C70 look more like a DSLR/Mirrorless camera with impressive filmmaking capabilities.

 Back to the handgrip itself, it now features a front dial, rear dial, a select dial plus set button, and a new eight-direction joystick (previous joysticks only had four directions).
 All the controls are at your fingertips.
 It is nice to adjust/have access to all your essential parameters once you develop muscle memory without even looking at the buttons.
 I found that it tremendously improves my working speed in fast-shooting environments as a one-man-band filmmaker.